shulmeister/cca-crm/README.md

 ```

 Once those values are present, the floating RingCentral pane appears automatically on desktop widths while preserving Atomic CRM’s layout.

+To log calls coming from RingCentral:

+- Fill the **RingCentral Extension** column for each sales user in `Settings → Sales`.
+- Add a `?token=<RINGCENTRAL_WEBHOOK_TOKEN>` query string to your RingCentral subscription target and point it to `https://<project>.functions.supabase.co/ringcentral-webhook`.
+- Subscribe to the `telephony/sessions` event stream inside the RingCentral Developer Console so every inbound/outbound call produces a contact note automatically.